PdoubleU/react_timer_exercise_04_2020/README.md

 [Lets go to live preview](https://pdoubleu.github.io/react_timer_exercise_04_2020/)

 Pomodoro clock implementation using React library.
-Application allows users to set the timer for activities like learnig or cooking.
+The application allows users to set the timer for activities like learning or cooking.

 ## Used technologies and approaches